 \subsection{Finite horizon POMDPs}

-Existing point-based solvers are able to solve large state space problems only for infinite horizon POMDPs \citep{FinitehorizonPOMDP2019}.
-However, an infinite horizon POMDP can be transformed to a finite horizon POMDP by augmenting the state space as proposed by \citep{andriotis2019value,Papakonstantinou2014Part1,Papakonstantinou2014Part2}.
+Existing point-based solvers are mostly able to solve large state space problems for infinite horizon POMDPs \citep{FinitehorizonPOMDP2019}.
+However, an infinite horizon POMDP can be transformed to a finite horizon one by augmenting the state space, as proposed by \citep{andriotis2019value,Papakonstantinou2014Part1,Papakonstantinou2014Part2}.
 In this case, the time must be encoded in the state space and a terminal state is required.
-Note that even if the state space is augmented considerably, the resulting transition, observation and reward matrices will be very sparse.
-Yet, it remains essential to augment the space efficiently by taking into the consideration the nature of the decision-making problem.
+Note that the resulting transition, observation and reward matrices will be very sparse.
+Yet, it remains essential to augment the space efficiently by taking into consideration the nature of the decision-making problem.
 Some recommendations are listed below:

 \begin{itemize} \item Parametric model: the transition model is stationary.
-Then, the same transition matrix built for an infinite horizon POMDP can be reused for any time step of the augmented finite horizon POMDP.
+Then, the same transition matrix built for an infinite horizon POMDP can be reused for any time step of the augmented, finite horizon POMDP.
 To ensure a finite horizon, the last time step must include an absorbing state.
-An infinite horizon POMDP with $|S|$ states and $|A|$ actions can be augmented to a $|A|\:|S|\:t_N+|S|$ finite horizon with horizon $t_N$. \item Deterioration rate model: the state space can be optimized if the component experiences only one deterioration rate per time step.
-This way, one deterioration rate is included at the first time step, two deterioration rates at the second time step, and further incorporating one additional deterioration rate per step until the last time step is reached.
+An infinite horizon POMDP with $|S|$ states and $|A|$ actions can be augmented to a $|A|\:|S|\:t_N+|S|+1$ finite horizon one with horizon $t_N$. \item Deterioration rate model: the state space can be efficiently formatted if the component experiences only one deterioration rate per time step.
+This way, one deterioration rate is considered at the first time step, two deterioration rates at the second time step, and so on, incorporating one additional deterioration rate per step until the last time step is reached.
 An absorbing state must also be included at the end.
-A deterioration rate model with $|S_d|$ states, spanning over a $t_N$ horizon and two actions (do-nothing and one maintenance action) becomes a finite horizon POMDP with $\{(t_N+1)^2|S_d| + (t_N+1)|S_d|\}/2$ states.
-Additional maintenance actions can be included without an increase of the state space if they do not introduce additional deterioration rates. \end{itemize}
+A deterioration rate model with $|S_d|$ states, spanning over a $t_N$ horizon and two actions (do-nothing and one maintenance action) becomes a finite horizon POMDP with $\{(t_N+1)^2|S_d| + (t_N+1)|S_d|\}/2+1$ states.
+Additional maintenance actions can be included without an increase of the state space if they do not introduce additional/new deterioration rates. \end{itemize}